mghaby/MacDCrossover-EMA-ATR/README.md

 This EA is made for the MacD Crossover + 200 EMA + ATR Value trading strategy for a client.
 The entry conditions follow the standard MacD cross signals however due to the platform this was based off of the MetaTrader 5 MacD which uses a Simple Moving Average to calculate the signal line compared to the conventional
 Exponential Moving Average for signal line definition.
-While there is a buy cross and price is above the EMA the Stop Loss is set to the swing low plus the current ATR value and a buy market order is executed.
+While there is a buy cross and price is above the EMA the Stop Loss is set to the swing low plus the current ATR value and a buy market order is executed.The Take-Profit point is set at a 2:1.
 Vice-versa for a sell signal.
 This system is profitable on select time frames and currency pairs, so contributions are welcome!

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* MetaTrader 5
-* ex.
-Windows 10
+* A Live or Demo Account with an MetaTrader 5 Supported Broker

 ### Installing